orewa-singhaayush/Tutedude-Assignment2/README.md

 ## Overview

-This repository contains solutions for **Assignment 2** of the Python programming course â€“ *Module 3: Control Structures in Python*.
+This repository contains solutions for **Assignment 2** of the Python programming course “ *Module 3: Control Structures in Python*.
 The goal is to practice using `if-else` statements and loops to solve basic programming problems.

 This assignment is part of the **Tutedude Python Course**.